Dan-Heintzelman/dans-tech-blog/_posts/2016-02-14-JavaScript.md

 demonstrate this.

 {% highlight JavaScript %}
-var objectDan = {      fname: Dan,         lname: Heintzelman,       height: 6      }
+var objectDan = {      fname: "Dan",         lname: "Heintzelman",       height: 6      }
 {% endhighlight %};

 Notice how similar the object literal construction of both the hash in